 - Don’t charge your device and if it is plugged into anything, unplug it.

 - Avoid using turn-by-turn directions in Apps like Maps, Google Maps, Waze, etc. These not only drain your battery but they also really heat up your iPhone.

-- For folks that really want to see what’s going on with their iPhones, take a look at your Analytics.
+For people who really want to see what’s going on with their iPhones, take a look at your analytics.
 For most of us, this data doesn’t make much sense.
 But for folks in the know and service or repair shops, this data can help them figure out what’s going on.
-Get to your Analytics by going to Settings > Privacy > Analytics > Analytics Data.
+Get to your Analytics by going to Settings > Privacy & Security > Analytics & Improvements > Analytics Data.
 This information might point to a particular app or operation that’s causing your problem.

 Sudz specializes in covering all things macOS, having reviewed dozens of OS X and macOS developments over the years.

 In a former life, Sudz worked helping Fortune 100 companies with their technology and business transformation aspirations.